 Staff Finding: Staff concurs with applicant's findings.
+Criterion is met.

 9) Existing Streets.
 Whenever existing streets adjacent to or within a tract are of inadequate width, additional right-of-way shall be provided in accordance with the Veneta Transportation System Plan at the time of the land division.